← Back to 史記

 西西 西

 His great-grandson was named Zhong Hao.
 He lived among the western Rong and defended the western marches.
 He sired Fei Lian.
 Fei Lian sired E Lai.
 E Lai was immensely strong, Fei Lian swift of foot.
 Father and son both served King Zhou of Yin with their talents and might.
 When King Wu of Zhou attacked King Zhou, he also executed E Lai.
-At this time, Fei Lian was carving stone monuments in the northern regions for King Zhou.
+At this time, Fei Lian was quarrying stone in the north for King Zhou.
 Upon returning with nothing to report, he built an altar on Mount Huo Tai to make his report.
-He received a stone coffin with an inscription: 'Heaven commanded Chu Fu not to participate in Yin's rebellion.
-I bestow upon you this stone coffin to make your clan flourish.'
+He received a stone coffin with an inscription: 'The Emperor commanded Chu Fu not to join Yin's rebellion.
+I bestow this stone coffin upon you to make the Hua clan flourish.'
 He died and was buried at Mount Huo Tai.
 Fei Lian had another son named Ji Sheng.
 Ji Sheng sired Meng Zeng.
 Meng Zeng found favor with King Cheng of Zhou, hence his title Zhai Gao Lang.
 Gao Lang sired Heng Fu, who sired Zao Fu.
 Zao Fu won King Mu of Zhou's favor through his driving skill.
 He received the team of horses: Ji, Wen Li, Hua Liu, and Luo Er.
-They toured the western regions inspecting and hunting, and the king was so delighted he forgot to return home.
+They toured the western territories on inspection and hunt, and the king was so delighted he forgot to return home.
 When King Yan of Xu rebelled, Zao Fu drove King Mu's chariot.
 He raced back to Zhou, covering a thousand li in a single day to quell the uprising.
 King Mu enfeoffed Zao Fu with Zhao city.
 From this time, Zao Fu's lineage became known as the Zhao clan.
 From Fei Lian's son Ji Sheng onward, five generations down to Zao Fu lived apart in Zhao.
 Zhao Shuai was among their descendants.
 E Lai Ge was also Fei Lian's son, but died young.
 He had a son named Nu Fang.
 Nu Fang sired Pang Gao, who sired Tai Ji, who sired Da Luo, who sired Fei Zi.
 Thanks to Zao Fu's favor, they all received portions of Zhao city and took the surname Zhao.

 4